Shalinipvp/Azure-zero-to-hero/Day-03/01-basics.md

 - **Tagging and Categorization:** You can use tags to label and categorize resources, making it easier to manage and organize your Azure environment.

-**Note:** Understanding Azure resources, resource groups, and Azure Resource Manager is fundamental to effectively utilize and manage your resources in the Azure cloud.
+**Note:** Understanding Azure resources, resource groups, and Azure Resource Manager is fundamental to effectively utilize and manage your resources in the Azure cloud. shalini :
+Practical : learnt to create a Resource group and VM